 Being aware of the effect of hormonal imbalance on your pregnancy is an important first step to avoid complications.

-Let's look at two of the phases of the women's cycle. the follicular phase and Luteal phase, where pregnancies have their most common complications: miscarriages, and complications.
+Let's look at two of the phases of the women's cycle: the Follicular Phase and Luteal Phase, where pregnancies have their most common complications including miscarriages.

 Making An Egg

 You may remember from physiology class that the menstrual cycle is divided into two phases: the follicular phase and the luteal phase.